cwill83247/tws/README.md

 Font awesome for font using CDN

 ## Platforms /Environments
-Gitpod - local development
+* Gitpod - local development
-SQLite3 - locadevelopment
+* SQLite3 - locadevelopment
-Heroku - Live site hosting
+* Heroku - Live site hosting
-ElephantSQL - Live DB hosting
+* ElephantSQL - Live DB hosting
-Amazon Web Services - Live image/static content hosting
+* Amazon Web Services - Live image/static content hosting

 ## Software tools
-Visio for creation of swimlanes and DB schema
+* Visio for creation of swimlanes and DB schema
-Adobe Fireworks - for ammending images, adjusting sizes Git - for verison control
+* Adobe Fireworks - for ammending images, adjusting sizes
+* Git - for version control
-GitHub - to store files and verison history
+* GitHub - to store files and verison history
-Balsamiq - for wireframe creation tabletomarkdown - converting tables for readme file GitPod - IDE for creation of code websitemockupgenerator.com - creating screen mockups for different devices.
+* Balsamiq - for wireframe creation
+* tabletomarkdown - converting tables for readme file
+* GitPod - IDE for creation of code
+* websitemockupgenerator.com - creating screen mockups for different devices.

 # Future Improvements

-## Add image Gallery Per Product so customers can view prpdcut in more detail prior to ordering.
+## Add image Gallery
+Add a more images per product so customers can view products in more detail prior to ordering, or potentially add a 3D image.

 ## Stripe Faster Link
 Add: Include Stripes faster Link to make checkouts easier for customers